-The protoplasm is the living section of the cell and is of the consistency of a jelly.
+The protoplasm is generally referred to as the living part of the cell.
+It is the colourless, jelly-like substance composed of macromolecules, water and mixture of small molecules.
 It can be defined as the inorganic and organic substance which constitutes the cytoplasm, the nucleus, mitochondria and the plastids of the cell.
 It is the chief substance that is responsible for all the living processes.

 The primary component of the protoplasm is the cytoplasm which is situated between the nucleus and the cell membrane in the eukaryotic cells.
 It contains all the organelles.
 It regulates the environment of the cell and maintains the cell shape.
 It stores the substances and chemicals that are necessary for the organelle.

-The elements that make up the protoplasm are fats, proteins, enzymes, hormones, etc which are either suspended or dissolves in the fluid component of the protoplasm.
+The elements that make up the protoplasm are fats, proteins, enzymes, hormones, etc. which are either suspended or dissolved in the fluid component of the protoplasm.

-The nucleus is the most important element of the cells.
+The nucleus is an important element of the cells.
 It is a membrane-bound organelle that is typically found in the eukaryotic cells.
-Eukaryotes normally have a single nucleus whereas some cell types do not possess a nucleus (RBC-Red Blood Cells).
+Eukaryotes usually have a single nucleus, whereas some cell types do not possess a nucleus (RBC-Red Blood Cells).